 achievement.
 May he find a new palette!"

 Note: The Mathias J. Alten Home and Studio in Grand Rapids was listed in the National Register

 of Historic Places on June 23, 2009.

 1899 Académie Julian, Paris.
 First Honorable Mention for mythological

 painting.
 Académie Colarossi, Paris.
-Gold medal
+Gold medal for figural

 1900 Michigan State Fair, Comstock Park, Michigan.
 Prize